-Today the firm is run by Marquis Piero Antinori with the support of his three daugthers, Albiera, Allegra, and Alessia, directly involved in the work of the house.
+Today the firm is run by Albiera Antinori with the support of her sisters Allegra and Alessia, directly involved in the business.
+Marquis Piero is now the honorary president of the company.
 Tradition, passion, and intuition have been the three driving principles which have led the Marquis Antinori firm to become a leader in Italian wine.

 Each and every vintage, each and every separate area, each and every idea which is to be put into practice is a new beginning, a new search for higher quality standards.
 As Marquis Piero Antinori likes to repreat: “ancient roots play an important role in our work.
 But have never been a limit to our innovative spirit”.
 The estates in Tuscany and Umbria, the historic patrimony of the family, have been joined, over time, by investments in other territories with an important potential for high level wine both in Italy and abroad, in places where it would be possible to begin working for a larger prestige and wider awareness of the family’s ability to produce outstanding wine.